cuba-platform/helium-theme/README.md

 Studio 13 supports only platform themes extension, once [this issue](https://youtrack.cuba-platform.com/issue/STUDIO-4474) is resolved (presumably in release 14) it will be possible to extend Helium without any manual actions.

+## Browser compatibility
+Helium works in latest versions of modern browsers which support [CSS variables](https://caniuse.com/#feat=css-variables).
+IE 11 is not supported out of the box since it does not support CSS variables, though it is possible to use [polyfill](https://github.com/nuxodin/ie11CustomProperties).